openemr/openemr/ccdaservice/README.md

 # About
 This module/service will provide the necessary template engine to create a Patient Summary CCD.
 CCD's can be generated from the Onsite Patient Portal or the Carecoordination Module.

+Beside installing the C-CDA service, also included in this install are two new services.
+- oe-schematron-service for validating QRDA and CDA type documents.
+Runs on port 6662.
+- oe-cqm-service is our CQM calculator service.
+Runs on port 6660
 ## Prepare
 * If not already completed, you must install/initialize the CCM features by going to the Modules->Manage Modules top menu then click Unregistered tab and install the necessary components.
 * Add any appropriate settings like granting Access Control for the appropriate users.
 Menu item: Modules->Manage Modules->Access Control->General->Care Coordination.